Differential Spaces, Vector Fields, and Orbit-Type Stratifications: Preliminaries

-Since these manifolds $(Z/G)_{(H)}$ are symplectic, their rings of functions admit Poisson structures $\pois{\cdot}{\cdot}_{(H)}$ as in \hypref{x:stdpois}{Example}.
+Since the manifolds $(Z/G)_{(H)}$ are symplectic, their rings of functions admit Poisson structures $\pois{\cdot}{\cdot}_{(H)}$ as in \hypref{x:stdpois}{Example}.
 In fact, we can define a Poisson bracket on all of $Z/G$ as follows.

 \begin{definition} Let $f,g\in\CIN(Z/G)$, and let $x\in(Z/G)_{(H)}$ for some $H\leq G$.
 Then define \end{definition}